Federal Crimes Lawyers in Santa Fe Springs Providing You With a Strong Defense

 A federal crime is defined as a criminal offense that has been committed against the United States of America.
 These offenses are typically investigated by federal agencies such as the FBI, the ATF, or the IRS.

 If you are facing federal charges, do not hesitate to contact an experienced criminal defense lawyer for help.
-There are several federal crimes that our attorneys in LOS ANGELES COUNTY can defend you against.
+There are several federal crimes that our attorneys in Santa Fe Springs can defend you against.
 These include:

 -Crimes Against the Government: These include tax evasion, perjury, and treason.